chopley/servoCode/README.md

 4. Slalib
 sudo apt-get install sudo apt-get install python-tk python-numpy python-dev

-a.
-Compile for ARM (see slalib_c/README_by_CHARLES/README for instructions)
+- Compile for ARM (see slalib_c/README_by_CHARLES/README for instructions)
-b.
-Compile for PC (as above)
+- Compile for PC (as above)
-c.
-Compile for python (see pyslalib-1.0/README.txt)
+- Compile for python (see pyslalib-1.0/README.txt)

 5. SAMBA (AT91) [NOTE these are from my written notes and may not be perfect]
-a.
-Attached ISO has all the programs required
+- Attached ISO has all the programs required
-b.
-Install AT91-ISP (ATMEL/Install AT91_ISP.exe)
+- Install AT91-ISP (ATMEL/Install AT91_ISP.exe)
-c.
-Install USB driver (ATMEL/samba-driver/BasicUSB-6124
+- Install USB driver (ATMEL/samba-driver/BasicUSB-6124
-d.
-Let windows automatically install the USB after this
+- Let windows automatically install the USB after this
-e.
-Run Samba v2.5 and connect as appropriate
+- Run Samba v2.5 and connect as appropriate
-f.
-Copy Sam9_l9260_samba from CD to harddisk
+- Copy Sam9_l9260_samba from CD to harddisk
-g.
-Copy uImage2.6.26 to uImage_write in SAM9_l9260_samba- This can be found in the linux_sources/linux-2.6.26_CBASS/arch/arm/boot/uImage after kernel is properly compiled or a pre-compiled version is located in the parent directory
+- Copy uImage2.6.26 to uImage_write in SAM9_l9260_samba- This can be found
+in the linux_sources/linux-2.6.26_CBASS/arch/arm/boot/uImage after kernel is properly compiled or a pre-compiled version is located in the parent directory
-h.
-Copy NANDFLASH.tcl from ATMEL/ on CD to lib/AT91SAM9260EK/ on PC Samba installation
+- Copy NANDFLASH.tcl from ATMEL/ on CD to lib/AT91SAM9260EK/ on PC Samba installation
-i.
-Remove NANDF_E and DF_E jumpers
+- Remove NANDF_E and DF_E jumpers
-j.
-Power on Board
+- Power on Board
-k Replace Jumpers- any tcl problems mean jumpers have not been replaced or that NANDFLASH.tcl has not been updated in the lib/AT91SAM9260EK l Run AT91SAM9260...linux...
+- Replace Jumpers- any tcl problems mean jumpers have not been replaced or that NANDFLASH.tcl has not been updated in the lib/AT91SAM9260EK
+- Run AT91SAM9260...linux...

 6. ssh
 sudo apt-get install ssh

 7. wvdial
-sudo apt-get install wvdial
+- sudo apt-get install wvdial

 8. ntp
-sudo apt-get install ntp
+- sudo apt-get install ntp
-check /etc/resolv.conf
+- check /etc/resolv.conf
-change /etc/ntp.conf with
+- change /etc/ntp.conf with
 server 127.127.1.1
 fudge 127.127.1.1 stratum 9